 Select the box next to ‘Revisions’ in the Boxes section …

 (Post Editor: Screen Options tab – Revisions)

-You should now see the Revisions list under your content.
-Click any of the links to bring up the Compare Revisions feature …
+You should now see the Revisions list displayed under your content editor.
+Clicking a link will bring up the Revisions panel …

 Revision Management Plugins